Sex Offender Statement

 - Other factors appropriate to the individual sex offender, and the work, academic or living environment setting.

-- The student will be required to meet with the Dean of Student Success and Engagement (or his/her designee) to discuss Eastern Oregon University policies and procedures.
+4. The student will be required to meet with the VPSA (or his/her designee) to discuss Eastern Oregon University policies and procedures.
 The student will be required to enter into a behavior contract with the institution.
 The contract will be reviewed quarterly.

-- The Dean of Student Success and Engagement (or his/her designee) may work with other appropriate departments on campus if notification is considered necessary.
-Depending on circumstances, the following offices may be included in this notification process: the Provost’s Office, the offices of the academic deans, individual faculty members, the Director of Housing, the Director of Counseling, the Director of the Student Health Center, the Director of Student Involvement, the Security Supervisor, persons serving as direct supervisors of the offender, and other faculty and staff as necessary.
-Information which may be disclosed includes, but is not limited to, the person’s name and address; a physical description of the person; the type of vehicle that the person is known to drive; any conditions or restrictions placed upon the person’s probation, parole, post-prison supervision or conditional release; a description of the person’s method of offense; a current photograph of the person; and the name and telephone number of the person’s parole and probation officer.
+5. The VPSA (or his/her designee) may work with other appropriate departments on campus if notification is considered necessary.
+Depending upon circumstances, the following may be included in this notification process: the Office of the Provost, College Operations Offices of the academic deans, individual members of the faculty, the Director of Residence Life, the Director of Counseling, the Clinic Director of the Student Health Center, the Director of Student Involvement, the Director of Campus Safety/Security, persons serving as direct supervisors of the offender, and other faculty and staff as necessary.
+Information which may be disclosed includes, but is not limited to: the person’s name and address; a physical description of the person; the type of vehicle that the person is known to drive; any conditions or restrictions placed upon the person’s probation, parole, post-prison supervision or conditional release; a description of the person’s method of offense; a current photograph of the person; and the name and telephone number of the person’s parole and probation officer

-- The Parole and Probation Officer shall notify the Office of Student Success and Engagement (or his/her designee) prior to the first term during which a registered sexual offender plans enrollment.
-The Dean of Student Success and Engagement (or his/her designee) may consult as necessary to assess if modifications to the college’s intervention plan are necessary, and/or to notify parties based on changes in the student’s course schedule or college status.
+6. The Parole and Probation Officer shall notify the VPSA (or his/her designee) prior to the first term during which a registered sexual offender plans enrollment.
+The VPSA (or his/her designee) may consult as necessary to assess if modifications to the college’s intervention plan are necessary, and/or to notify parties based on changes in the student’s course schedule or college status.

 - A copy of the Behavior Contract will be forwarded to the appropriate Parole and Probation Officer.

-For additional information contact the Office of Student Success and Engagement at 541-962-3635.
-If you have any questions or problems, please contact our office, between 8am-5pm Pacific time, for further assistance.
+For additional information, contact the Office of Student Affairs at 541-962-3635.
+If you have questions or problems, please contact the office between 8am-5pm Pacific time for further assistance.